 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the PACE Fund's financial statements.
-The combining balance sheets and combining statements of revenue, expenditures, and changes in fund balance as of and for the years ended June 30, 2014 and 2013 are presented for purposes of additional analysis and are not a required part of the financial statements.
+The combining balance sheets and combining statements of revenues, expenditures, and changes in fund balance as of and for the years ended June 30, 2015 and 2014 are presented for purposes of additional analysis and are not a required part of the financial statements.

-The combining balance sheets and the combining statements of revenues, expenditures, and changes in fund balance as of and for the years ended June 30, 2014 and 2013 are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining balance sheets and the combining statements of revenues, expenditures, and changes in fund balance as of and for the years ended June 30, 2014 and 2013 are fairly stated, in all material respects, in relation to the financial statements as a whole.
+The combining balance sheets and the combining statements of revenues, expenditures, and changes in fund balance as of and for the years ended June 30, 2015 and 2014 are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the combining balance sheets and the combining statements of revenues, expenditures, and changes in fund balance as of and for the years ended June 30, 2015 and 2014 are fairly stated, in all material respects, in relation to the financial statements as a whole.